AMahmoud991/DeployLibrary/README.md

             }
         });
         Deploy.getInstance().getDeployQueue().addRequest(request);

- #Make Custom Request
+ # Make Custom Request
- you can Implment BasicPArser and send it to the request
+ you can Implement BasicParser and send it to the request